boierasmus/Hello/README.md

 # Hello
 Hi!
-I'm Nam, a computer science student with a deep passion for AI
+I'm Nam, a computer science student with a deep passion for AI :) :D